 Kids can get eight colds a year — or more.
 The common cold sends more kids to the doctor than any other illness.
-Most colds are caused by a specific type of virus found in the air and on the things we touch.
-The prescription for the common cold is simple: time, rest, and TLC.
+Most colds are caused by a

 - stuffy or runny nose (may start out watery, then turn thick yellow or green)

 - mild fever

 - eating less

 - Offer lots of liquids — breast milk or formula for babies; water and diluted juice for older kids, but no caffeinated beverages.

 - Never give cough or cold medicine to children under 6 years old.
 Call a doctor first for older kids.

 - Never give aspirin to a child.

 - cold symptoms that get worse or last more than a week

 - cough and congestion triggered by pollen, dust, pets, etc.